-Learning sustainability underpins students with the competencies to pursue alternate ways and strategies to develop effective solutions and promote sustainable practices.
-This interdisciplinary course enables students to identify, plan and execute various concepts and principles of sustainability in real life projects associated within their domains of study.
+Sustainable practices are at the core of a subsistent future.
+The fundamental concepts of sustainability are underpinned through this course.
+It equips students with the competencies to pursue alternate ways and strategies to develop effective solutions and promote sustainable practices in the context of UAE.
+This interdisciplinary course enables students to identify, plan and execute various concepts and principles of sustainability in real life projects associated within their domains of inquiry.
+The projects will emerge from the social, human, economic and political issues dominating at the time of course delivery.
 Class discussions, simulations, case studies and practical work form the teaching pedagogy for the course.